bwvdnbro/bwvdnbro.github.io/_posts/2019-01-13-making-diagrams-and-flowcharts-with-latex-tikz.markdown

 \draw (0.0, 0.0) --node[fill=green]{$A$} (1.0, 1.0);
 ```

-This will automatically center the node on the line drawn by the `\draw`
+This will automatically centre the node on the line drawn by the `\draw`
 command:

 ![a line with a label](/assets/images/tikz_ex3.png)